appwrite/sdk-for-react/README.md

 To init your SDK and interact with Appwrite services, you need to add a web platform to your project.
 To add a new platform, go to your Appwrite console, choose the project you created in the step before and click the 'Add Platform' button.

 From the options, choose to add a **Web** platform and add your client app hostname.
-By adding your hostname to your project platform, you are allowing cross-domain communication between your project and the Appwrite API.
+By adding your hostname to your project platform, you are allowing cross-origin communication between your project and the Appwrite API, preventing CORS errors.

 ### Setup the Provider